 I don’t believe that healthy eating is about excluding any particular food or ingredient.
 It’s about creating the conditions for lifelong habits and finding a balance that is sustainable.
 It’s about being open to slow and steady change that will plant the seeds of progressive transformation.
 My biggest concern with exclusion diets is that they often end up being fear-based and that’s not the kind of relationship I want to encourage with food.
 With so many individuals battling raging eating disorders, I prefer to work towards a positive relationship with food that embraces inclusion and balance over exclusion.When someone feels completely overwhelmed and doesn’t know where to start, what advice do you offer them?

-A journey of a thousand miles begins with a single step (Laozi) ~ I am a big proponent of slow and steady.
-People often feel that they have to transform their lives entirely in order to become an acceptable version of healthy or give up their favorite foods and habits — I wouldn’t want to to that either!
+A journey of a thousand miles begins with a single step (Laozi) ~ I am a big supporter of slow and steady change.
+People often feel that they have to transform their lives entirely in order to become an acceptable version of healthy or give up their favorite foods and habits — I wouldn’t want to do that either!

 Instead of thinking of it in terms of all or nothing, I encourage making one change at a time.
 Start slow – add one new healthy food item or practice a week or a month to your current regimen without subtracting anything – keep practicing the habit until it becomes reflexive and watch how it slowly transforms your life.
 Over time, the positive habits will start to take root and crowd out the less helpful habits until they begin to fall away (there won’t be any room left for them!).
 In my view, this is a far more natural and sustainable evolution.
 It does not require that you turn your life inside out but it does require that you start.
 One change at a time with the intention to keep practicing.There is so much conflicting nutrition information out there ~ what advice can you offer consumers?

 Our society is more health-conscious than ever which is brilliant.
 The underbelly to this of course is that we have seen a drastic commercialization of the nutrition industry in recent years and this has had at least two significant consequences for consumers.
 The first is that there are now more individuals than ever advising on matters in which they have no background.
-For this, I simply encourage consumers to ask themselves whether the information they are considering is coming from a credible and reliable source (education and publishing history are helpful indicators).
+For this, I encourage consumers to ask themselves whether the information they are considering is coming from a credible and reliable source (education and publishing history are helpful indicators).
 Be aware that there are an increasing number of media personalities using the term “doctor” to describe themselves – which many of us continue to associate with a medical degree MD – but are actually chiropractors or graduates of 16 month “functional medicine” programs.
 Caveat emptor in all things.

 The second component is what I refer to as a turf war among the experts.
 There is plenty of money to be found in selling your version of health and wellness to the world (or better yet, a better, stronger, faster version) and we have all witnessed the explosion in recent years.
 Some of these approaches may have merit for some people some of the time, while others may not.
 Keep in mind that balance and moderation will never have the same commercial appeal as a fad diet, quick fix or magic cure and building a sustainable lifestyle is, well, inconvenient.
 So this is where your personal experience comes in.
 Trust your own instincts and know that there is nothing more informing than assessing how you, as an individual, respond to a particular approach or regimen over a sustained period of time.Did you grow up in a food-conscious household?